 What causes cervical cancer?

-In most cases, cervical cancer is caused by a virus called Human Papillomavirus or HPV.
+In most cases, the Human Papillomavirus (HPV) is the virus that causes cervical cancer.
 You can get HPV by having sexual contact with someone who has it.
-There are many types of the HPV.
-Not all types of HPV cause cervical cancer.
+There are many types of HPV, but not all types of HPV cause cervical cancer.
 Some of them cause genital warts, but other types may not cause any symptoms.

-To prevent cervical cancer women should consciously make healthy lifestyle choices and create an environment that may assist others in choosing a healthy lifestyle.
-Some preventative measures would be to stop or preferably never start smoking, and to prevent or manage sexually transmitted diseases.
+To prevent cervical cancer, women should consciously make healthy lifestyle choices and create an environment that may help others in choosing a healthy lifestyle.
+Some preventative measures would be to stop or preferably never start smoking and to prevent or manage sexually transmitted diseases.

 How is cervical cancer detected?

-To detect cervical cancer a pap smear screening is done, to check for changes in the cells of a woman’s cervix.
-The test is able to identify any abnormalities or infections that may be found in the cells.
+A Pap smear is done to check for changes in the cells of a woman’s cervix.
+The test can identify any abnormalities or infections that may be found in the cells.
 The advantages of going for regular pap smear check-ups is that the earlier the disease is detected, the quicker the treatment may be implemented.
-All women 30 years and older should be tested for cervical cancer during her life time.
+All women 30 years and older should be tested for cervical cancer during her lifetime.

-A Pap smear/cervical smear is a procedure whereby a trained professional nurse or doctor takes a sample of cervical mucosa and sends it off for testing to determine whether cancer cells are present.
+A Pap smear is a quick examination to check the cervix (mouth of the womb).
+A trained nurse or doctor takes a small brush or spatula to remove cells from the cervix and sends it off for testing to determine whether cancer cells are present.

-Medical staff perform a full external and internal examination to look out for any visible signs of sexually transmitted infections or any other pathology that will require attention.
+Medical staff do a full external and internal examination to look for any visible signs of sexually transmitted infections or any other pathology that will need attention.

 - Young women should delay having sex.

-- Have regular pap smears to ensure early detection.
+- Have pap smears every 10 years starting from the age of 30 to ensure early detection.

 - Always use condoms.